-There are plenty of ways for betting on football.
+There are plenty of ways for betting on football, but what are the most popular football betting markets?.
 Some like to just have their few quid on an acca bet on a Saturday afternoon, while some are big hitters, who like to get stuck into particular markets.

 Either way, both methods are very popular, and below we have put together a list of some of the more popular football betting markets, that punters get stuck into, along with a few bookmakers who offer these betting markets (and a lot more).